Emotional neglect is a subtle, yet devastating form of child maltreatment, one that frequently eludes detection.

 The long-term psychological effects of childhood emotional neglect are profound and varied.

-These may encompass reduced self-esteem, being emotionally unavailable, and in some instances, suicidal ideation.
+These may include reduced self-esteem, being emotionally unavailable, and in some instances, suicidal ideation.
 Consequences can also manifest in an unhealthy relationship with food and substance abuse.

 The effects of emotional neglect often extend to interpersonal and professional realms, leading to challenges in forming and maintaining relationships, as well as difficulties in academic or work settings.
-It's crucial to recognize and address these issues as early as possible to support healing and healthy emotional development.
+Recognising and addressing these issues as early as possible supports healing and healthy emotional development.

 The Influence of Emotional Neglect on Attachment Styles

-Emotional neglect can also impact a person's attachment style, which is the way they relate to others.
+Emotional neglect impacts a person's attachment style, which is the way they relate to others.

-People who were emotionally neglected as children are more likely to develop insecure attachment styles, such as anxious attachment, avoidant attachment, or disorganized attachment.
+People who were emotionally neglected as children are more likely to develop insecure attachment styles, such as anxious attachment, avoidant attachment, or fearful avoidant attachment.

 Consider Lucy, who experienced emotional neglect throughout her childhood.
 As she grows, Lucy often finds herself anxiously clinging to relationships.
 She constantly seeks reassurance and validation, afraid that those she cares about will leave her.
 Despite being in a loving relationship, she often imagines her partner is on the brink of abandoning her, causing her frequent emotional distress.
 This illustrates an anxious attachment style, which can stem from emotional neglect.